Windsor Tablelands

 The Windsor Tablelands are a series of plateaus located in Far North Queensland, Australia.
-The Windsor Tableland and surrounding rainforest area are contained as part of the Wet Tropics of Queensland, sitting between the Daintree Rainforest and Mount Lewis National Park.
+The Windsor Tableland and surrounding rainforest area are contained within traditional lands of the Western Yalanji Aboriginal people, as part of the Wet Tropics of Queensland, sitting between the Daintree Rainforest and Mount Lewis National Park.
 Additionally, the region is contained in the state electorate of Cook and situated in the greater Tablelands Region of North Queensland.
 The Tablelands hug the mountain ranges of the Great Dividing Range with the nearest town being Wujal Wujal (44 km away).
 The Tableland area is a larger part of the Mount Windsor Forest Reserve (Mount Windsor National Park) which represents 44,000 hectares of land in the Wet Tropic region and is a conserved nature area, as proclaimed by the Government of Queensland in 2005.
 Predominately the majority of the Mount Windsor Tableland is closed off for any form of public use and access to the area is often only given on request.
 There is currently no residential population in the Mount Windsor Tableland region as a majority of the area is national park.